rifatahammed/Serenity/README.md

 - Specific Login Using Google Account
 - Specific Login Using Other Email Account
+- Reset email feature
 - Services about various problems
+- Frequently Asked Questions about problems
 - Enthusiastic Volenteers
-- Always There to hear your words
+- Always out there to hear your words

 Live site Link:
 https://serenity-mental-care.netlify.app/